 Registering for GST is free.
 Non-registered organisations should seek advice from the Australian Tax Office on this matter.

-Applicants which are not registered for GST are strongly encouraged to contact the grants coordinator to discuss their budget by telephone on (07) 3330 6360.
+Applicants that are not registered for GST are strongly encouraged to contact the Grants Coordinator to discuss their budget by telephone on (07) 3330 6360.

 Assessment criteria